+- (1) ARFF.

+- (2) CPF&ES/SES.

+- (3) EOD.

+- (4) COMMSTRAT.

+- (5) Squadron ODO.

+- (6) 2d MAW Duty Officer.

+- (7) Range Control ("Big Rock").

 - e.
+If at any time during the search for an overdue or lost aircraft, a mishap is confirmed by ATC, RCF, or the AODO, the crash alarm intercommunications systems will be activated and the AODO shall initiate the PMP.

-For search missions, the MCAS SAR Coordinator shall ensure PEDRO and any other MCAS SRUs have been briefed with all know information delineated in paragraph 3 below.
+- f.
+For search missions, the MCAS SAR Coordinator shall ensure MCAS SRUs have been briefed with all know information collected in Appendix (L) and delineated in paragraph 3 below.
 For extensive searches, the SAR Coordinator can also contact CPF&ES and Range Management to request participation as SRUs.
 These agencies have additional vessels and crew available for search operations in the local waterways.
 The SES Directorate can also coordinate with local county emergency response agencies and the forestry service to request assistance.
-The MCASCP SAR Coordinator shall keep RCC Norfolk informed of the progress of search operations via Situation Reports (SITREPs). - f.
-In addition to RCC Norfolk and MCASCP RCF, the MCASCP SAR Coordinator shall ensure the following agencies are notified when search operations are commenced (contact information is found in Appendix D): - (1) Squadron Duty Officer of the missing aircraft's Squadron. - (2) For 2d MAW aircraft, the respective Wing and Group Operations and Safety Officers (Duty Officers after hours). - (3) For FRCE aircraft, the FRCE Duty Officer. - (4) For MCASCP DirOps, Dir SS, and ASO (MCASCP CDO after hours). - (5) For missing Navy, Army, Air Force, or Coast Guard aircraftthe squadron if known or the nearest air facility of that service (refer to Appendix H). - (6) The Naval Safety Center (for non-USMC aircraft). - (7) The FAA (for civilian aircraft). - g.
+The MCASCP SAR Coordinator shall keep RCC Norfolk or AFRCC informed of the progress of search operations via Situation Reports (SITREPs).

+- g.
+In addition to RCC Norfolk, AFRCC and MCASCP RCF, the MCASCP SAR Coordinator shall ensure the following agencies are notified when search operations are commenced (contact information is found in Appendix D):

+- (1) Squadron Duty Officer of the missing aircraft's Squadron. - (2) For 2d MAW aircraft, the respective Wing and Group Operations and Safety Officers (Duty Officers after hours). - (3) For FRCE aircraft, the FRCE Duty Officer. - (4) For MCASCP/H&HS(UC-35D) DirOps, DSS, and ASO (MCASCP CDO after hours). - (5) For missing Navy, Army, Air Force, or Coast Guard aircraft- the squadron if known or the nearest air facility of that service (refer to Appendix H). - (6) The Naval Safety Center (for non-USMC aircraft). - (7) The FAA (for civilian aircraft). - h.
 Per reference (k), a rescue report is required whenever a rescue involving naval rescue personnel, rescue aircraft, vehicles, and ships is attempted.
-VMR-1 shall be responsible for this report where PEDRO is involved.
-Air Operations shall coordinate with Norfolk RCC for reports where the Coast Guard is involved. - 3.
+Air Operations shall coordinate with Norfolk RCC or AFRCC for reports where these agencies are involved. - 3.
 MARINE CORPS AIR STATION CHERRY POINT SAR COORDINATOR PROCEDURES.